Enhance the Stereo Image of Your Drum Tracks

 ~Drum Section - Processed with Valhalla Room and Stereo Touch

-With Valhalla Room and Stereo Touch, our drum section got a decent enhancement in the stereo field and now sounds a bit more glued together.
-In the end, let us hear it processed like this in the full mix.
+With Valhalla Room and Stereo Touch, our drum section got a decent enhancement in the stereo field and now sounds more glued together.
+In the end, let us hear it processed like this in the whole mix.

 ~Full Mix - Drum Section - Processed